KDE/digikam-doc/color_management/camera_profiles.rst

     :alt:
     :align: center

-    The digiKam Batch Queue Manager Raw Converter has also the Same Noise Reduction and Color Proiles Options than Image Editor
+    The digiKam Batch Queue Manager Raw Converter has also the Same Noise Reduction and Color Profiles Options than Image Editor

 Profiles Point to Real Colors
 -----------------------------